PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 The Fappening, a portmanteau of the words “happening” and “fap”, refers to a nude photograph leak featuring various high profile celebrities that were posted on 4chan in late August 2014.
-Many of speculated that the images were stolen via the Apple iCloud service, which hosts photographs taken with iPhone mobile devices online.
+Many of speculated that the images were stolen via Apple’s iCloud service, which hosts photographs taken with iPhone mobile devices online.

 On August 26th, a user on the imageboard AnonIB replied to a thread about actress Jennifer Lawrence claiming that users on the site’s /stol/ board for hacked nude photos had obtained “explicit vids and pics.”
 Meanwhile, a user on /stol/ announced he was “trading celebs and ripping iClouds.”